-)-- ReportsandReports Announce it Will Carry The World Nonwovens Industry: Ten Smaller Producers—part 3 of 3, 2009/10 Market Research Report in its Store.
+The World Nonwovens Industry: Ten Smaller Producers — Part 3 of 3, 2009/10 Now Available at ReportsandReports

 Browse the complete Report on: http://www.reportsandreports.com/market-reports/the-world-nonwovens-industry-ten-smaller-producers%E2%80%94part-3-of-3-/

 Man-made fibre output in Japan fell in 2009 for the ninth consecutive year.
 Furthermore, the decline, at 22.0%, was more than twice as fast as any previous fall during the nine-year period.
 Output of filament yarn plunged by 29.9% while that of staple fibres decreased by a substantial 15.1%.
 The fall in filament yarn output reflected double digit declines in all the main fibre types.
 In the case of staple fibres, output of all the main synthetic fibre types fell at double digit rates but the drop in cellulosic staple fibres was confined to 4.3%.

 Japan’s man-made fibre plants are being poorly utilised.
 In synthetics, capacity utilisation plunged to less than 50% in 2009 as output declined by as much as 24.3%.
 In cellulosics, capacity utilisation was a more sustainable 75.6%.
 Nonetheless, this was its lowest rate since 2000—due to a 10.1% drop in output.